 Just as dynamic CTAs can be used to better align your conversion opportunities to individual users, the same can be done with forms.
 Dynamic forms can add or remove fields depending on the user.

-Again, this can be very handy when it comes to repeat conversions.
+This can be very handy when it comes to repeat conversions.
 For instance, you might offer a brochure download with a form that captures the basic details you need from a new lead for your follow-up efforts.
 But if the person viewing it has already made an inquiry, they won’t want to fill in the same details again, and it is of little to no value to your school, either.

 With dynamic content, you could eliminate the need for them to do this, instead showing them a simple button or form to download the brochure.